CK1-CK/ESP8266-WiFi-TelegramBot/README.md

 **Thanks to:**

-Thanks to Gerhard Rabitsch (https://aktuell.mannheim-wetter.info) for the weather data.
+Thanks to mannheim-wetter.info (https://aktuell.mannheim-wetter.info) for the weather data.